A STORIED HISTORY OF NEW ORLEANS STEWARDS AND STORYTELLERS

 Since then, many businesses have been housed at 719 Toulouse Street, and many people have called it home.
 Among them were Roark and Mary Rose Bradford, two of the city’s best-known intellectuals in the mid-20th century.
 Artists like William Faulkner, Ernest Hemingway, and John Carrol of “Zorro” fame often appeared at the Bradfords’ door after an evening’s escapades, enjoying one last drink or a having snack to sober up before calling it a night.

 That tradition continues at the Longway Tavern.
 We’re a “third place” for everyone living, working, and playing in the French Quarter--a casual spot where you can grab a bite and a beer before heading off to other destinations, or a place to savor a nightcap when the party is winding down.
-Our interior bar feels like a writer’s parlor where Tennessee Williams or Walker Percy might’ve written some of their best-loved stories.
 The open-air courtyard is a serene oasis for gatherings of friends old and new.
 Chef John Sinclair offers creative twists on nostalgic tavern fare, while Liam Deegan’s cocktails give the same treatment to the French Quarter classics that we all grew up drinking.
 In classic neighborhood tavern fashion, the Longway embodies old-school hospitality.

 719 Toulouse Street